Healing The Alcoholic Mind

 The ReNova Method provides a powerfully soothing set of coping tools that help alleviate distress.
 This helps the brain heal and supports better decision-making in dealing with life’s challenges.
 Meaning, alcohol is no longer seen as a needed solution for stress, after ReNova Method Training.

 A Divided Self

-The ReNova Method uses a specially modified version of a therapy called “Gestalt” developed by the famed Neo-Freudian analyst Fritz Perls to deal with this internal conflict as drinking is brought to an end, or under control.
-This allows for a more natural balance in personality and a sense of control well beyond just alcohol.
-Clients are taught how to use this method for themselves, increasing their sense of self-control and self belief.
+The ReNova Method uses a specially modified version of a therapy called “Gestalt” developed by the famed Neo-Freudian analyst Fritz Perls.
+It works to deal with this internal conflict as over-drinking is brought to an end.

 Whole Healing With ReNova